 We will advise you on the best lens options to meet your needs and explain these thoroughly.
-These options include: daily disposable lenses; soft lenses; gas permeable lenses; UV filter lenses; tinted lenses to change your appearance; bifocal and progressive lenses.
+These options include: daily disposable contact lenses; soft lenses; gas permeable lenses; UV filter lenses; tinted lenses to change your appearance; bifocal and progressive lenses.
 Many lens options are available on a frequent replacement scheme.

 These are generally the most popular lens option as they are so comfortable to wear and easy to adapt to.
-Modern lenses are available for people with Astigmatism (an irregular shaped eyeball) and also bifocal/varifocal wearers.
-These are available in the form of daily disposable lenses or on monthly replacement schemes.
+Modern contact lenses are available for people with Astigmatism (an irregular shaped eyeball) and also bifocal/varifocal wearers.
+These are available in the form of daily disposable contact lenses or on monthly replacement schemes.

 Silicone Hydrogel Lenses

-One of the newest and possibly most advanced lenses available, these lenses feel and behave like a soft lens, but have the added advantage of allowing as much Oxygen to the eye as the best rigid gas permeable (RGP) lenses.
+One of the newest and possibly most advanced contact lenses available, these lenses feel and behave like a soft lens, but have the added advantage of allowing as much oxygen to the eye as the best rigid gas permeable (RGP) lenses.
 As well as being used for people who have had problems or dry eye symptoms, they are suitable for extended wear of up to one month.
 These are replaced on a daily, fortnightly or monthly basis.

 Rigid Gas Permeable Lenses (RGP)

-These lenses are recommended for eyes which need extra oxygen, or if you have severe Astigmatism.
+These contact lenses are recommended for eyes which need extra oxygen, or if you have severe Astigmatism.
 They do take a little longer to adapt to, but they last longer than soft lenses and are generally replaced on an annual basis.
 Bifocal and multi-focal lenses are also available.